blogs.sanpreetsingh.com

 Anxiety enters the relationship space

 Another reason pressure grows is anxiety.
-This can include performance anxiety, fear of disappointing a partner, body image struggles, unresolved tension, or emotional stress from life outside the relationship.
+This can include fear of disappointing a partner, body image struggles, unresolved tension, emotional stress, or pressure from life outside the relationship.

-This is where Intimacy Anxiety in Relationships feels closely related.
 Sometimes the mind is carrying so much stress that closeness begins to feel like another demand instead of a place of comfort.
+The person may still care.
+They may still want the relationship to improve.
+But their nervous system no longer experiences closeness as simple, calm, or emotionally safe.

 Boundaries become unclear

 A relationship becomes emotionally difficult when one person feels they must manage the other person’s reaction instead of being honest about their own comfort.
-This is where relationship boundaries and consent become important.
+This is where boundaries around comfort and consent become important.
 Healthy closeness needs room for honesty, choice, and emotional safety.
 Without that, pressure grows quietly.

 Signs That Intimacy May Be Feeling Like Pressure